DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 In product development, our greatest waste is not unproductive engineers, but work products sitting idle in process queues.

 ~ Donald G. Reinertsen,<br />_The Principles of Product Development Flow: Second Generation Lean Product Development_

+Dev 🟡⇒ ⇐🔵 Ops

+Note:
+The 💧 flow of value is perhaps the most obvious ideal of DevOps with code changes rapidly passing through CI and CD to get out to production.

 ![Simple value stream map from https://www.ibm.com/garage/method/practices/discover/practice_value_stream_mapping](https://www.ibm.com/cloud/architecture/images/practices/simple-value-stream-map.png)